Mengistu Haile Mariam: The rise of the Derg

 Emperor Haile Selassie's government, having lost the confidence of the Ethiopian public following a drought and crop failures in Wollo province, was overthrown in the Ethiopian revolution of 1974.
 As a result, power came into the hands of a committee of low-ranking officers and enlisted soldiers led by Atnafu Abate, which came to be known as the Derg.
 Mengistu was originally one of the lesser members, officially sent to represent the Third Division because his commander, General Nega Tegnegn, considered him a trouble-maker and wanted to get rid of him.
 Between July and September 1974 through sheer demagoguery and political intrigues, Mengistu succeeded to outmaneuver all officers who stood in his way and climbed the political ladder.
 Mengistu and Atnafu Abate were the deputy chairmen of Derg from March 1975 to February 1977.

-Haile Selassie was strangled in 1975.
+Haile Selassie died in 1975.
 It is rumored that Mengistu smothered the Emperor using a pillowcase, but Mengistu has denied these rumors.
 Though several groups were involved in the overthrow, the Derg succeeded to power.
 There is no doubt that the Derg under Mengistu's leadership ordered the execution without trial of 61 ex-officials of the Imperial government on 23 November 1974, and later of numerous other former nobles and officials including the Patriarch of the Ethiopian Orthodox Church, Abuna Theophilos, in 1977.
 Mengistu himself has acknowledged that the Derg ordered these deaths but refuses to accept personal responsibility.
 Members of the Derg have contradicted him in interviews given from prison, saying he conspired and was in full agreement with their decisions.

 Leadership of Ethiopia

 Mengistu did not emerge as the leader of the Derg until after the 3 February 1977 shootout, in which Chairman Tafari Benti was killed.
 The vice-chairman of the Derg, Atnafu Abate, clashed with Mengistu over the issue of how to handle the war in Eritrea and lost, leading to his execution with 40 other officers, clearing the way for Mengistu to assume control.
 He formally assumed power as head of state, and justified his execution of Abate (on 13 November of that year) by claiming that he had "placed the interests of Ethiopia above the interests of socialism" and undertaken other "counter-revolutionary" activities.
-Under Mengistu, Ethiopia received aid from the Soviet Union, other members of the Warsaw Pact, and Cuba.